fezimmer89/Challenge2/README_seed.md

 npm test
 ```

+NOTE: running with VS 2013 installed use --msvs_version=2013

 This script will start the Karma test runner to execute the unit tests.
 Moreover, Karma will sit and
 watch the source and test files for changes and then re-run the tests whenever any of them change.
 This is the recommended strategy; if your unit tests are being run every time you save a file then